DanielCarvanny/DanielCarvanny/README.md

 👋 Hi there!
-I’m a Bachelor of Information Systems student, currently in my first semester at CEFET.
+I’m a Bachelor of Information Systems student, currently in my Second semester at CEFET.

 🌱 I have foundational knowledge in programming languages like Java, NodeJS, HTML, TypeScript, and Handlebars.
 I’m also starting to explore Dockerfiles and SQL.